 If you are an SMS Pro user, you may want to understand the data behind the chart.
 For those of you who do not use this chart, but want to create your own using your own database or spreadsheet data, we'll offer some guidance.

 Both displayed charts require several data elements to be created in your SMS database and these data elements are associated with the user and reported issue data.

 - Your SMS database includes users with different roles in your company;

 - Every hazard report is linked to the reporting user, if known (i.e. which user role reported the issue); and

 Aviation safety databases generate this information automatically once the developers configure the report.
-Using a database to store SMS data is best practice.
+Using a database to store SMS data is the best practice.

 In SMS Pro, this chart is generated by the following workflow:

-- SMSUsers – generic SMS Users role, but user does not possess any of these roles: Safety Manager, Dept Head, SMSAdmin, SMSExecutive
+- SMSUsers – generic SMS Users role, but the user does not possess any of these roles: Safety Manager, Dept Head, SMSAdmin, SMSExecutive

 - Safety Manager - has Safety Manager role but not (SMSExecutive)